Article Last Updated: August 2022

-However, they are no where near as accurate as home laboratory testing kits.
-You simply need to mail in your water specimen and then get your results online a few days later.
+Red CrossBuying the cheapest water test kits or strips.
+These are no where near as accurate as home laboratory testing kits where you simply mail in your water sample and get your results online a few days later.

 Water Testing Kit Buying Guide